In General

 The Scoop:

 The second railroad of Baltimore, the Baltimore and Susquehanna, came through here in 1831-32 heading to York and Harrisburg.
-A fairly complete history is on the Ruxton and Riderwood page.
-The railroad was re-organized as the Northern Central Rwy after a really bad accident in Ruxton/Riderwood killed 35 people, and the B&S was prompted to reorganize in order to stave off bankruptcy.
+A fairly complete history is on the Ruxton and Riderwood and Parkton pages.
+The railroad was re-organized as the Northern Central Rwy (NCR) after a really bad accident in Ruxton/Riderwood killed 35 people, and the B&S was prompted to reorganize in order to stave off bankruptcy.
 The B&S also built the Green Spring Branch, which the Western Maryland used in the beginning before they had their own route out of the city.
 They built this route as an alternate way out of Baltimore when the state of Pennsylvania denied the Northern Central access to entering York County.
 The R-O-W was double tracked and signaled by WW1.
 Local passenger service, known as the Parkton Local, was discontinued in 1959.
 Soon after, the line reverted to a single track with passing sidings.
 The last passenger train came thru in 1971 with the start of Amtrak, and the last freight train came thru on Wednesday, June 21, 1972, when hurricane Agnes hit and did its damage to the line.
 The Penn Central could not afford to rebuild the line, and it was easier for them to have freights go up to Perryville and use the Port Road to get to Harrisburg, than deal with the grades and curves of the Northern Central anyways.
 Most of the freights using the "Northern Central" line in the latter years were SB because of the grades.

 http://www.mdoe.org/north_central_rr.html